easymirror/easymirror-backend/README.md

 ## TODOs
 - [ ] Add a `Project structure` section to the README
-- [ ] Logs go into a MongoDB database
 - [x] Integrate postgresSQL
 - [x] Upload endpoints
     - [x] Accept multiple files